aery32/sublime-aery32/README.md

 **Manual installation (works with ST2/3)**

 Download and unzip, or git clone, the plug-in into `Packages/Aery32` folder.
-To access this folder open ST2/3 and select *Preferences - Browse packages...*
+To access `Packages` folder open ST2/3 and select *Preferences - Browse packages...*

 ## Usage